 Your message has been sent.
 We will contact you shortly if your message requires a response.

-Fargo Family Dentistry – Jim Lundstrom, DDS - Dentistry For Kids
+Fargo General Preventive Dentistry of Jim Lundstrom, DDS - Kids Corner

 The key to a happy, long-lasting life begins with developing proper oral hygiene habits at an early age.
 At Lundstrom Family Dentistry, we routinely take appointments for children three years old and up and offer a variety of pediatric dentistry services.
 If you are you looking for a fun and safe place to bring your children for their next dental check-up, we encourage you to use this page as an informative resource before visiting your Fargo dentist for kids.